 A physical change that is possible, subject to the will of the communities and availability of funding, is the removal of the dam at Eddyville.
 If this structure were removed, the hydrodynamics upstream and downstream would change.
 Tidal influence could extend further upstream than its present limit.
-The discussion of the pros and cons associated with removal of the dam are beyond the scope of this watershed management plan.
-However, if the dam were removed, tidal flushing of Rondout Creek could extend further upstream.
+The discussion of the pros and cons associated with removal of the dam are beyond the scope of this watershed management plan, and this plan cannot offer removal of the dam as a recommended action.
+However, several comments received on the draft edition of this plan asked that dam removal be recommended.

+If the dam were removed, tidal flushing of Rondout Creek could extend further upstream.
 Changes in water quality could result.
 If the Eddyville Dam were removed, the City of Kingston's and Riverkeeper's monitoring programs may need to be modified to adapt to this change, but the tributary stream monitoring programs recommended in this plan would not be affected.